Paul Polman Calls for Ambitious Collaboration to Tackle COVID-19

 Business and COVID-19 Response

-We have launched an urgent process to distill global best practice to guide business and business’ stakeholders immediate and longer-term decision making and accelerate local action.
+We have launched an urgent process to distill global best practice to guide business and business’ stakeholders immediate decision making and accelerate local action funded with UK aid from the UK government.

 We aim to support rapid learning and action, with a focus on how businesses can prevent and mitigate the impacts for the most vulnerable in their value chains and in the communities in which they operate.

 We are actively crowdsourcing expert insights, case studies, tools and resources, through an integrated mix of online events and peer group spaces.
-To drive sharing and inspire business action we are developing a range of short-form video, audio, infographic and written content.
 We are developing a live database of good-practice case studies, as well as an action framework and practical toolkits to guide immediate and longer-term decision making.

 The work is grounded in local action, and we are connecting into national coalitions.
 This includes the Kenyan National Business Compact on COVID-19 and the work being spearheaded by Miriam Sidibe on developing a unified communication platform on hand washing and other preventative measures to stop the spread of coronavirus, as well as the creation of a flexi-fund to support government-prioritised community activation.
 Our aim is to facilitate and learn from local action across multiple countries.